 Treat Frequent Urination in Women

-Edited by Marian Raquel F. Roncesvalles, Anonymous, Robbi, Graeme and 3 others
+Edited by Marian Raquel F. Roncesvalles, Robbi, Graeme, Lynn and 2 others

 Do you often feel urinary urgency?
 Does it feel like you have to go right there and now at the most inconvenient times?